nishchitbh/dataset-maker/README.md

 - Points are saved in a JSON file for easy retrieval.
 - Customize the grid size and units per division.
 - Choose from a variety of color options.
+- Clear all points with a single click.

 ## Requirements